The Red Fort of Old Delhi - Tourist Trap or Essential Visit?

 Where is the Red Fort?

-The Red Fort is located in Old Delhi.
+The Red Fort is located in Old Delhi, you can find it on a map here:

 The nearest metro station is Lal Qila on the Violet line.
 From here it is a very short walk to the entrance.

-You can easily walk to the Red Fort from most of Old Delhi and especially if you have been exploring the winding streets of Chandni Chowk (or have been on a food tour there).
+You can easily walk to the Red Fort from most of Old Delhi, especially if you have been exploring the winding streets of Chandni Chowk (or have been on an amazing food tour there).
+For those with tired feet or who want to avoid the hustle and bustle then we suggest hailing a cab see above for our tips on this.

 A row of carved and painted flowers form the base of a white marble carved archway at one of the pavilions in the Red Fort of Old Delhi